quixio/quix-streams/docs/write.md

 ### Parameter Data format

-[ParameterData](#parameter-data-format) is the formal class in the SDK which represents a time series data packet in memory.
+[ParameterData](#parameter-data-format) is the formal class in the SDK which represents a time-series data packet in memory.

 [ParameterData](#parameter-data-format) consists of a list of Timestamps with their corresponding Parameter Names and Values for each